Annual Theme

 -

-China's Environmental Voices explores how Chinese artists and writers interpret, portray, and confront the widespread environmental degradation in China.
-Toward that end, we introduce you to a range of Chinese environmental voices, including those of painters, photographers, filmmakers, and fiction writers.
-We will use the work of Chinese artists and academics not only to better understand China’s environmental challenges, but also to reflect upon the broader causes and consequences of environmental destruction and our own roles in the systems that contribute to it.
-You will have the opportunity to share what you learn with an audience beyond the classroom through our course partnership with Sophia’s Choice, a local nonprofit that runs the annual Asian Pop-Up Cinema festival, with whom we will organize a public film screening and an event that showcases China’s leading environmental voices.
+China's Environmental Voices explored how Chinese artists and writers interpret, portray, and confront the widespread environmental degradation in China.
+Toward that end, students were introduced to a range of Chinese environmental voices, including those of painters, photographers, filmmakers, and fiction writers.
+We used the work of Chinese artists and academics not only to better understand China’s environmental challenges, but also to reflect upon the broader causes and consequences of environmental destruction and our own roles in the systems that contribute to it.
+Students had the opportunity to share what they learned with an audience beyond the classroom through our course partnership with Sophia’s Choice, a local nonprofit that runs the annual Asian Pop-Up Cinema festival, with whom they organized a public film screening that showcased China’s leading environmental voices.